End-point Norm Estimates for Ces\`aro and Copson Operators: Introduction

 so that $(Dx)_n=x_n/(n+1)$ and $(Ex)_n=\sum_{k=1}^nx_k$.
 The domain of each these matrix operators, with the exception of $C^*$, consists of all real sequences.
 Evidently, $\mathcal D(C^*)$ consists of all real sequences $x$ for which $\sum_{k=1}^\infty\frac{x_k}k$ converges in $\mathbb R$.

 Let $\ell$, $\ell^+$, $\ell^\downarrow$ and $\ell^\uparrow$ denote, respectively, the set of all sequences of real numbers, the set of all sequences of nonnegative real numbers, the set of all nonincreasing sequences of nonnegative real numbers, and the set of all nondecreasing sequences of nonnegative real numbers.
+Inequalities between sequences are termwise so for $x,y\in\ell$, $x\le y$ means $y-x\in\ell^+$, that is, $x_k\le y_k$ for all $k$.

 For weights $u,v\in\ell^+$ and for any $x,y\in\ell$ we define

 The two definitions agree, except that if $u_k =0$ for some $k$, the sequence $(1/u_1,1/u_2,\dots)$ is not in $\ell^+$.
 In this case we apply the convention $0/0=0$: If $u_k=0$ for some $k$ then $|x_k|/u_k=\infty$ when $x_k\ne 0$ and $|x_k|/u_k=0$ when $x_k=0$.
 Note that we permit these weighted ``norms'' to take the value $\infty$.